erhard-lab/grandR/cran-comments.md

 > I double-checked my new email address

+## CRAN Package Check Results
+There were no ERRORs or WARNINGs.

+There was 1 additional NOTE:
+  Package suggested but not available for checking: ‘monocle’

+This is a Bioconductor package.

 # Comments for submission of grandR 0.2.2
 ## R CMD check results
 There were no ERRORs or WARNINGs or NOTEs.